 - Line your baking pan with parchment paper for easy removal.

-- Substitute the nuts for other keto-friendly nuts.
+- Substitute nuts for your choice of other keto-friendly nuts.

 - Mix in 1/2 cup of sugar-free chocolate chips